iotifiedBigYus/mustapekka/diary.md

 Made the dog continue strafing until it reaches inside the next cell, this way it wont stop walking when it emerges from under a solid block, expecting to jump.

 When saving the .p8 it warned of being too large.
 Will have to do some cleanup.

+## Sam, 1.9.24

+The balls stick to the wall when throwing them to the right beside one.
+Tried some debugging but haven't found the reason yet.
+I suspect that the collision detection does not work as intended.